Time Series Analysis and Forecasting: Examples, Approaches, and Tools

 Source: Our quest for robust time series forecasting at scale, Eric Tassone and Farzan Rohani, 2017, Forecast procedure in Google

-A couple of months ago we published overview of MLaaS platforms for semi and fully automated machine learning tasks that can be approached by organizations with limited access to data science and analytics talent.
+We published an overview of MLaaS platforms for semi and fully automated machine learning tasks that can be approached by organizations with limited access to data science and analytics talent.

-The great contributor to the operationalization of time series prediction is Prophet, a new open source product from Facebook with an epic name.
+The great contributor to the operationalization of time series prediction is Prophet, one of the most popular open-source products from Facebook with an epic name.
 Facebook has been quite generous in open sourcing the tools they use, remember React Native that was released for public use in 2013.
 But this time they give away a pretty task-specific package.